INHERITANCE TAX PLANNING

 Inheritance Tax Planning

-There are several ways you can reduce the potential Inheritance Tax liability upon your Estate.
+There are several ways you can reduce the potential Inheritance Tax liability on your Estate.
 The main ones include;

 Rather than reducing the liability upon your death, we can arrange appropriate life insurance to cover the anticipated IHT liability upon your death.

-If you would like to discuss Inheritance Tax planning with us, please do get in touch for a no-obligation meeting at our expense
+If you would like to discuss Inheritance Tax planning with us, please do get in touch for a no-obligation meeting at our cost.

 Location & Contact

 FCA Risk Warning

 The value of your investments can go down as

 well as up, so you could get back less than you